ARM-software/abi-aa/aaelf64/aaelf64.rst

     If a linker supports optimizing ``R_<CLS>_TLSIE_ADR_GOTTPREL_PAGE21``, it must also support optimizing ``R_<CLS>_TLSIE_LD64_GOTTPREL_LO12_NC``.

-- A sequence of relocated instructions may be optimized if all of the following conditions are true:
+- A sequence of relocated instructions may be optimized.

-  - The relocations apply to consecutive instructions in the order specified.
-  - The relocations use the same symbol.
-  - The relocated instructions have the same source and destination register.
-  - The relocations do not appear separately or in a different order.

-  In this case each set of relocations is independent and may be optimized.
 The following sequences are defined:

   - Large GOT indirection

-    A GOT indirection may be optimized into PC-relative addressing:

     ::